collabnix/redisplanet/enterprise/modules/redisgraph/README.md

 ```

+# Example #1: Sana loves Sid

+We can create this graph using a single command:

+> GRAPH.QUERY RainaLovesSpikey "CREATE (Sana:Person {name: 'Sana'})-[:loves]->(Sid:Person {name: 'Sid'})"

+When using redis-cli, queries will also follow the format of GRAPH.QUERY <key> "<cypher_query>".
+In RedisGraph, a graph is stored in a Redis key (in this case called “SanaLovesSid“) with the special type graphdata, thus this must always be specified in queries.
+The query itself is the part between double quotes, and uses a language called Cypher.
+Cypher is also used by Neo4j among other software, and RedisGraph implements a subset of it.

+Cypher represents nodes and relationships using a sort of ASCII art.
+Nodes are represented by round brackets (parentheses), and relationships are represented by square brackets.
+The arrow indicates the direction of the relationship.
+RedisGraph at present does not support undirected relationships.
+When you run the above command, Redis should provide some output indicating what happened:

 Here we'll quickly create a small graph representing a subset of motorcycle riders and teams taking part in the MotoGP league.
 Once created, we'll start querying our data.

 ```